mslonina/Mechanic/examples/UserGuide.md

 - `--partial-x-index` -- the x-index of the partial simulation
 - `--partial-y-index` -- the y-index of the partial simulation
 - `--partial-z-index` -- the z-index of the partial simulation
+- `--task-checkpoints` -- specify number of task checkpoints to use (for modules)
 - `--print-defaults` -- print the default options
 - `--help`, `-?` -- show help message
 - `--usage` -- show short help message